Interactive Hyperparameter Optimization in Multi-Objective Problems via Preference Learning: Evaluation

 As noted earlier, many users struggle to choose a Pareto front quality indicator as a loss function for an HPO tool that yields Pareto fronts with their desired shape.
-As such, our evaluation focuses on users that are likely to make a wrong decision wrt. choosing the correct quality indicator, but can very well label pariwise comparisons of Pareto fronts according to an indicator without knowing the indicator itself.
+Our evaluation focuses on users that are likely to make a wrong decision wrt. choosing the correct quality indicator, but can very well label pariwise comparisons of Pareto fronts according to an indicator without knowing the indicator itself.
 As such, we simulate users by labeling pairwise comparisons according to hypervolume (HV), spacing (SP), maximum spread (MS) and R2 as Pareto front quality indicators.
 HV quantifies the volume of the front by merging the hypercubes determined by each of its models $h \in H$ and a reference point $r$ (i.e., the worst possible model).
 HV values range from $0$ to $1$, where $1$ is the optimal value.
 SP is one of the most popular uniformity indicators and gauges the variation of the distance between models in Pareto front.
 MS is a widely used spread indicator, which measures the range of a Pareto front by considering the maximum extent on each objective.
-R2 measures the proximity to a specific reference point $r$ via the Chebyshev norm.
-A formal definition of these indicators can be found in Appendix \ref{appendix:pareto-front-quality-indicators}.
+R2 measures the proximity to a specific reference point $r$ via the Chebyshev norm (formal definition in Appendix B).

-The order over the models returned by $A$, which we assume for the feature representation defined in Sec.~\ref{ssec:preference_learning_method}, is given by the energy consumption loss function, which means that models are ordered based on their energy consumption.
+The order over the models returned by $A$, which we assume for the feature representation, is given by the energy consumption loss function, which means that models are ordered based on their energy consumption.

-All code and documentation required to reproduce any of the results can be found on GitHub\footnote{\url{https://github.com/automl/interactive-mo-ml}}.